MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 1. Open the [Workplace Analytics](https://workplaceanalytics.office.com) Home page.
 If prompted, enter your Microsoft credentials.

-2. In the left navigation pane, select **Solutions**.
+2. In the left navigation pane, select **Queries**.

-3. On the Solutions page, notice the template query card called Collaboration Overload.
+3. On the Queries page, notice the template query card called Collaboration Overload.
 You can identify Power BI templates in that they display the Power BI logo in the upper-right corner:

    ![Power BI logo in query card](../Images/WpA/tutorials/pbi-templates-01.png)